 4. Finally, go back through everything you’ve sorted and identify what items are no longer relevant.
 What items need to be purged?
 Think receipts older than 7 years, tax files older than 7 years, accounts you already deleted, etc. It’s a good idea to keep ALL of your business expenses, passwords (to active accounts), and identity records indefinitely.
 This task will probably take another hour or so.
 If you’d like to see helpful examples of what account documentation can look like, check out this article.

 If you’re feeling overwhelmed, set a timer to keep yourself accountable to these time limits.
 Remember that progress is more important than perfection and that a little step taken each day towards a goal adds up to big results – sooner, rather than later!
-Keep in mind WHY it’s important that you do this – you want to feel empowered and in control #LikeAFemmeBoss!
-You want to get ahead #LikeAFemmeBoss!
-This is what #FemmeBosses do, and you are one too!
+Keep in mind WHY it’s important that you do this – you want to feel empowered and in control!
+This is what a #FemmeBoss does, and you are one too!

 I’ve linked some complementary products that I think will also make managing your important documents more portable and flexible to the photos below: